inconsiderate/inconsiderate.github.io/_drafts/_posts/new-post-title.md

 {% highlight bash %}Stderr: VBoxManage.exe: error: Failed to open/create the internal network 'HostInterfaceNetworking-Marvell AVASTAR Wireless-AC Network Controller' (VERR_INTNET_FLT_IF_NOT_FOUND).{% endhighlight %}

 You may be selecting the wrong network interface.
 I was trying to use my standard network controller at first, but switching to the Hyper-V Adapter got things working again.

+### 9. Done?

+Hopefully everything worked out, and you're now smooth sailing and able to fire up your own virtual machines.
+If not, please let me know what worked for you (and what didn't)!